plandes/mimic/README.md

 [![Python 3.9][python39-badge]][python39-link]
 [![Build Status][build-badge]][build-link]

-A utility library for parsing the MIMIC III corpus.
+A utility library for parsing the [MIMIC-III] corpus.
+This uses [spaCy] and extends the [zensols.mednlp] to parse the [MIMIC-III] medical note dataset, which include:
+* Re-groups pseudo tokens as a single token.
+* Modifies the [spaCy] tokenizer to deal with pseudo tokens--specifically not break on syntax used in the pseudo tokens.

 ## Documentation